-Facebook was slow to respond in closing the offending accounts, nor did it seem to make a difference that the person could keep opening new ones to continue the harassment.
+Facebook was slow to close the offending accounts, nor did it seem to make a difference that the person could keep opening new ones to continue the harassment.

-To put the situation on record, I reported the defamation to local authorities and received a police protection order.
-Unfortunately, the U.S. embassy has no jurisdiction.
+I reported the defamation to local authorities and received a police protection order to put the situation on record.
+Unfortunately, the US embassy has no jurisdiction.
 Their only advice was to leave the country.

 Turkey and Eastern Europe

-Following the organized press trip, I spent another five weeks traveling independently in Turkey, with side trips to nearby Georgia and Armenia as well.
+Following the organized press trip, I spent another five weeks traveling independently in Turkey, with side trips to nearby Georgia and Armenia.

 During that time, I learned my business partner, Michael, would need to leave Travel Blog Success as a condition of taking a new job.

-I would become the sole owner of the company again, however this time, it was a much bigger business than when he joined two and a half years earlier.
+I would become the company's sole owner again; however, it was a much bigger business than when he joined two and a half years earlier.

-I knew to grow that business would require more of my attention going forward, leaving less time for my travel blogs.
+I knew that growing the business would require more attention going forward, leaving less time for my travel blogs.
 I also knew that whenever I was in Colombia, I preferred working on my Medellin blog.

-Between the negative energy when I left, and the need to focus more on Travel Blog Success going forward, I decided not to return to live in Colombia after my European trip ended.
+Between the negative energy when I left and the need to focus more on Travel Blog Success in the future, I decided not to return to live in Colombia after my European trip ended.

 It was during my stay in Bucharest that my health anxiety took off.
 I was concerned something was seriously wrong with me due to some labored breathing walking up the stairs of my three-story apartment rental.

 I visited a medical clinic where the doctor available was an English-speaking cardiologist.
-She examined my heart, which was working fine, and suggested I could see a pulmonologist when I got back to the U.S.
+She examined my heart, which was working fine, and suggested seeing a pulmonologist when I returned to the US.

 Panic and a Pulmonary Embolism

-I considered speeding up my plans to go back to the U.S. but didn't want to miss out on seeing Transylvania, so I spent a week sightseeing up there (which was more beautiful than Bucharest).
+I considered speeding up my plans to return to the US but didn't want to miss out on seeing Transylvania, so I spent a week sightseeing up there (which was more beautiful than Bucharest).
 I was nervous about my health but seemed to do okay.

 As I waited to board my nine-hour Norwegian flight from London to Miami, I had one of the worst panic attacks of my life.

-Flying didn't usually trigger them for me, but I was so concerned I had a health problem, that it took every ounce of willpower for me to stand up and walk onto that trans-Atlantic flight.
+Flying didn't usually trigger them for me, but I was so concerned I had a health problem that it took every ounce of willpower to stand up and walk onto that trans-Atlantic flight.

-I canceled my next flight, which was to Lima, and spent the rest of 2015 hanging out with my parents, taking $400/month blood thinners, and trying to calm my anxiety.
+I canceled my next flight to Lima and spent the rest of 2015 hanging out with my parents, taking $400/month blood thinners, and trying to calm my anxiety.
 Blood clots can be fatal.

-I used this unexpected break to reflect on life and death, and what I had and hadn't yet accomplished in my life.
+I used this unexpected break to reflect on life and death and what I had and hadn't yet accomplished in life.

-I decided it was time to try and let go of the need to go everywhere and do everything, and to try and do it all quickly so that I could write about it before others.
+I decided it was time to try and let go of the need to go everywhere and do everything and do it all quickly so that I could write about it before others.

 I also craved safety and comfort in a way I hadn't in a long time.
 I wanted a break from looking over my shoulder all the time while living in Latin America.